 - Inverted spectacularly in Lolita.
 Single mother Charlotte Haze plans to send her daughter Dolores (a.k.a.
 Lolita) off to summer camp and then to boarding school in order to get her out of her hair so she can enjoy the attentions of her Affably Evil paramour, Humbert Humbert.
-Unfortunately, getting rid of Lolita is the last thing he wants.
-Lolita, on the other hand, has no clue that Humbert secretly holds her mother in contempt and in fact seems to harbor a schoolgirl crush on him (According to Humbert, anyway).
+Unfortunately for both her and the girl, getting rid of Lolita is the last thing that Humbert wants — he married Charlotte with the intention of getting close to her daughter.
+Lolita, on the other hand, has no clue that Humbert secretly holds her mother in contempt and in fact seems to harbor a schoolgirl crush on him (according to Humbert, anyway).
 The marriage goes off without a hitch, Charlotte gets conveniently killed by a car, and Humbert is free to happily molest his step-daughter.

 - In the original Papelucho, Papelucho and his Aloof Big Brother Javier spend the second part of the book in a boarding school run by the priesthood.

-- In an episode of The Nanny, Brighton and Gracie are playing:
+- In The Nanny episode "A Star is Unborn", Brighton and Gracie are playing:

-Brighton: (in Eastern European accent) I'm Dracula, and I'm going to suck all your blood and bury you alive!
+Brighton: (in Eastern European accent) I'm Dracula, I'm gonna suck outall your blood and bury you alive!

 Gracie: You don't scare me!

 Brighton: (in normal voice) All right, fine.
 I'm the C.C. monster(C.C.
 Babcock, their dad's business partner), and I'm going to marry Dad and send you away to boarding school!